Generalization Properties of hyper-RKHS and its Applications: Learning in hyper-RKHS

 \subsection{Regression Models in hyper-RKHS}

-Here we present two regression algorithms including KRR and SVR in hyper-RKHS.
-By choosing the square loss as the quality functional $\mathcal{T}(k, Y)$, the least-squares regression algorithm in hyper-RKHS is
+Here we consider two regression algorithms including KRR and SVR in hyper-RKHS.
+By choosing the squared loss, the least-squares regression algorithm in hyper-RKHS is

 where $\lambda$ seeks for a tradeoff between the complexity of $k$ and the fitting ability in regression.
-Compared to the conventional regularized regression problem, our formulation in Eq.~\eqref{krr} is in a bivariate form because we optimize over the kernel function.
+Compared to the conventional kernel ridge regression problem, our formulation in Eq.~\eqref{krr} is in a bivariate form because we optimize over the kernel function.

 Using the representer theorem in hyper-RKHS, problem~\eqref{krr} can be reformulated as